 Photographer Jerry White posing with one of his models (Aug.1974).

-Continuing on with my 8th page of glamour photographer profiles, we have...
+Continuing on with my 8th page of "more glamour photographers", we have...

 Jerry White in November of 1958 when he was one of two Assistant Art Directors working for Playboy magazine.